chainer/chainer/docs/source/tutorial/train_loop.rst

 .. note::

-    :class:`~chainer.dataset.iterator` s can take a built-in Python list as a given dataset.
-It means that the below code example is able to work,
+    :class:`~chainer.dataset.iterator`\s can take a built-in Python list as a given dataset.
+It means that the code below example is able to work,

     .. code-block:: python